daharper/TicTacToe/README.md

 Who goes first is randomly determined - if it is the computer, the move will be instant.

 The architecture, logic and gameplay were my effort.

-Minimax was adapted from an example C++ solution.

 The entire UI was created by Kai, including the frames, layouts, painting, and animation effects.